…about “The Gaze”

 I needed something else to listen to.
 I got a Libro.Fm account and start listening to books.
 (Hey, you.
 Yeah, you.
 The judgmental reader beetle in the back.
 Listening to audiobooks is reading.
 Now, shoo.
 Go back to your little hole.)

 And I also increased my podcast list, a lot.
-So, I figured I’d take this opportunity to share of my favorite writing-related podcasts.
+So, I figured I’d take this opportunity to share some of my favorite writing-related podcasts.
 (All of these can be found on your pod-catcher of choice.
 None of them as of this blog’s pub date are exclusive to any one entity.
 Also note: these are in no particular order.
 I just listed them as I saw them in my podcast app.)

 Craft: